kubevela/kubevela/docs/en/end-user/rollout-app.md

 Sometimes, we want to use [AppRollout](../rollout/rollout) to adopt the Application Rollout, so we can use the `AppRollout` to specify more specific revision.
 The `AppRollout` can both rollout or revert the version of application.

-Before doing this, user should guarantee the `spec.rolloutPlan` of application have been set empty, and add the annotations in application to tell `AppRollout` to adopt rollout.
+If you want to let `AppRollout` adopt the Application with `rolloutPlan`, please add the annotations in application to tell `AppRollout` to adopt rollout, and clean the strategy in `spec.rolloutPlan` to avoid conflicts.

 eg. update application before, by apply this yaml
 ```shell